KittyGiraudel/site/_posts/2013-01-21-less-puzzle.md

 However as of today, **there is no fix for this neither is there a workaround**.
 So unless anyone comes up with a solution, this is currently not possible unfortunately.

-Plus, the guys behind LESS imply fixing this bug would require a large amount of work and deep code restructuration.
+Plus, the people behind LESS imply fixing this bug would require a large amount of work and deep code restructuration.

 No luck.